aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 new apigw.HttpStage(this, 'HttpDev', {
   httpApi,
   stageName: 'dev',
+  autoDeploy: true,
   accessLogEnabled: true,
 });
 ```

 A log group for the access log will be created along with a role that has the proper permissions to
 create and write to the log.
 The log entries will contain interesting information that's relevant for
 both http and websocket apis.
+To get a working api gateway stage either autoDeploy must be set to true
+or an explicit CfnDeployment must be created.

 However, if you want to modify the log entries set a value for the accessLogFormat property
 (see https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html#context-variable-reference for a full list of the possible entries).